Getting Started

 methods.
 The parameter

-argument will be set to the return value of the component’s GetSpec()
+argument is set to the return value of the component’s GetSpec()

 method.

-In simplistic words, the spec of the component resource will be fed into the resource generator, which will return the
+In simplified words, the spec of the component resource is fed into the resource generator, which returns the

-concrete manifests of the dependent objects, which will then be applied to the cluster.
+concrete manifests of the dependent objects, which then is applied to the cluster.

 In some cases, the best option is to implement your own resource generator from scratch.
 When doing so, the returned resources []client.Object

-, or the according type must be known to the used scheme.
+, or the according specific type must be known to the used scheme.

 In many other cases however, it makes more sense to just reuse one of the generic generators shipped with this repository.